MegaMek/megamek.github.io/README.md

 Before addition, screenshots should be cropped to have an aspect ratio of 2:1 (width to height). this can be done easily with [pixlr](https://pixlr.com/editor/), GIMP, or PhotoShop by maintainging an aspect ratio of 1200 x 600 when cropping.

-New screenshots can be added directly to `assets/images/screenshots`.
-They will display in the screenshot carousel on the front page.
+New screenshots should be added directly to `assets/images/screenshots`.
+To get them to show up in the carousel, you will have to add a line to `_data/screenshots.csv` indicating the full file name, the program being displayed (i.e. MegaMek, MekHQ, or MegaMekLab), and a caption.

 ### New Images